MateuszPestka/Project-1/readme.md

 My Mobile score was slightly less and I could not identify the reason why it wasn't going up.

 ![Mobile lighthouse test](assets/images/mobile-lighthouse.PNG)

+### **Validator Testing**

+- **HTML**

+  - No errors or warnings reported when passing through [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fmateuszpestka.github.io%2FProject-1%2F)

+- **CSS**

+  - No errors or warnings when passing through [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmateuszpestka.github.io%2FProject-1%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+### **Unfixed Bugs**

+- **Package Hover**

+  - I have discovered a minor bug in my package hover.
+When moving the cursor from the right package to the left there is a slight visual bug that causes the right package to cut off a small bit of the package on the left.
+This causes the background image on the left to suddenly pop out after that second.
+I could not find any fix to this as the CSS for the hover package is the same for all 4 packages and it only happens when transitioning from the right to the left.
+This bug does not occur when transitioning from the left to the right.

+- **Flavicon**

+  - My Flavicon does not appear on my fully deployed website.
+When I use 'python3 http.server' the flavicon appears with no issues but when my website is fully deployed it does not appear.